-One of the most common methods for significantly increasing sales is to use group pricing.
-It enables eCommerce retailers to establish varying pricing for items based on their quantity as well as the client group.
-In this article, we’ll learn why group pricing is a successful feature and how to implement it on your online business.
+Group pricing is one of the most common methods for significantly increasing sales.
+It enables eCommerce retailers to establish varying pricing for items based on their quantity and the client group.
+In this article, we’ll learn why should retailers use group pricing is a successful feature and how to implement it in their online business.

 What is group pricing?

-A price group refers to a collection of prices that are applied to a specific group of clients.
-Simply put, it’s a technique to provide unique pricing that is different from the standard price.
+A price group refers to a collection of prices applied to a specific group of clients.
+Simply put, it’s a technique to provide unique pricing different from the standard price.
 Businesses achieve this by grouping a number of consumers into one category and determining the pricing for that group.

-On a larger scale, firms must determine who is eligible for discounts and what kinds of discounts are available.
+On a larger scale, firms must determine who is eligible for discounts and what discounts are available.
 Wholesalers, for example, may offer lower pricing than retailers because they purchase in bigger quantities.
-Alternatively, loyal customers’ prices should be lowered more frequently than regular customers’ prices.
+Alternatively, loyal customers’ prices should be lowered more frequently than regular ones.
 Businesses can simply modify pricing methods depending on membership in a group by using price groups.

 Benefits of group pricing

-Now that you know what group pricing is, what are the benefits that it can bring to retailers?
+Now that you know what group pricing is, what benefits can it bring retailers?
 Here are the most 3 prominent ones:

 Build targeted marketing strategies